Quantum channels and memory effects: Quantum channels: basic definitions and properties

 \subsection{Complementary channels and Degradability}

-Associated with the Stinespring representation~(\ref{dia}) is the notion of \emph{complementary channel} of $\Phi$.
+Associated with the Stinespring representation~(\ref{dia}) is the notion of the \emph{complementary channel} of $\Phi$ (see Fig. \ref{fig2d}).
 The latter is the CPTP map $\tilde{\Phi} \in \mathfrak{P}(Q\mapsto E)$ which sends the initial states of the system $Q$ into the states of the environment $E$ through the transformation

 where $\Tr_Q$ denotes the partial trace over the system Hilbert space.
-The purity of the environmental state $\omega_E=|\omega\rangle_E\langle \omega|$ ensures the unicity of $\tilde{\Phi}$ up to an isometric transformation on $E$.
+The purity of the environmental state $\omega_E=|\omega\rangle_E\langle \omega|$ ensures the uniqueness of $\tilde{\Phi}$ up to an isometric transformation on $E$.
 Channels~(\ref{cc}) defined in terms of unitary dilations~(\ref{dia}) with non pure states $\omega_E$ are called \emph{weak-complementaries} of $\Phi$ and in general don't enjoy such symmetry~\cite{CG06,CGH06}.

 The definition of $\tilde{\Phi}$ allows us to introduce another property of quantum channels, which is called \textit{degradability} \cite{DS05}.
-A map $\Phi$ is \textit{degradable} when one can recover the final environment state $\tilde{\Phi}(\rho_Q)$ just applying a third CPTP map to the output system state.
+A map $\Phi$ is \textit{degradable} when one can recover the final environment state $\tilde{\Phi}(\rho_Q)$ just by applying a third CPTP map to the output system state.
 More formally, a \textit{degradable} map is such that there exists a CPTP map ${\Omega} \in \mathfrak{P}(Q\mapsto E)$ satisfying the relation:

 Similarly, a channel is called \textit{anti-degradable} when the opposite relation holds, i.e.,